vacanza/holidays/docs/indian_festivals.md

 - Regional festival
 - May overlap with Navratri
 - Typically represented by key observed days (e.g., Ashtami or Dashami)
-- Should be added at subdivision level
+- Generally implemented at the subdivision level

 ---

 ## Summary

-- These festivals are not globally applicable
+- Some festivals may be available as optional holidays
-- Implementation should be subdivision-specific
+- Others are better suited for subdivision-level implementation
 - Special handling is required due to variable dates